xgqfrms/learning/000projects/commenting-engine/src/components/Component-based Architecture.md

 1. Invoke StoryBox — again, we don't need quotes.

-2. Target container where component will be rendered to html target where Element'id="story-app"
+2. Target container where component will be rendered to html target where Element'id="story-app" (Target container)

 Every time we create a new React component, we use it by writing an element named after the class.